Brad Delson (Linkin Park) guitar rig

-Since Linkin Park first hit the big time, Brad Delson has been seen playing Paul Reed Smith (PRS) guitars.
-Up until the 'Minutes to Midnight' Delson used PRS Custom 24's almost exclusively, with the exception of a Ibanez RG470XL guitar and Ibanez RG7620 7 string guitars.
+Since Linkin Parks first album, Brad Delson has been seen playing Paul Reed Smith (PRS) guitars.
+Up until the ‘Minutes to Midnight’ Delson used PRS Custom 24’s almost exclusively, with the exception of a Ibanez RG470XL guitar and Ibanez RG7620 7 string guitars.
 His main stage guitar was a red PRS Custom 24 with a Hybrid Theory soldier graphic on the body.
 This guitar features a DiMarzio D-Sonic pickup in the bridge position.
-A majority of his guitars are strung with D'Addario EXL110 XL strings.
+A majority of his guitars are strung with D’Addario EXL110 XL strings.

 In a September 2007 interview with Guitar Player magazine, Delson discussed his approach to recording on 'Minutes to Midnight' and in particular his shift toward Fender guitars.